 I got a last minute invitation by my friend Aimee to join a few people on a short welcome getaway after the hurricane.
 If anyone deserves it she does.
 Almost a week later and her house down south is still without water.
 I am sure a hotel will be a welcome reprieve.

-She also wanted to do some shopping, now that their house has done a first run through a storm, she knows better how to prepare for next time.
+She also wanted to do some shopping, now that their house has done the first run through a storm, she knows better how to prepare for next time.

 Since Tropic Air is having a half price sale to anywhere but International airport, a half price flight from San Pedro to Corozal Belize made for a cheap getaway to Chetumal Mexico.

 Fees to get From Belize to Mexico

 Crossing borders for those of us without Residency was $40 Belize dollars or $20 US each.
 Since Ryan is Belizean and I am a resident we are the only 2 of the 7 of us that did not have to pay.

 Next came another check in on the Mexico side.
 We paid $50 Pesos or $2.55 American dollars each and got a very small slip of paper we were not to lose.
 Next time I need to remember to add a paperclip to my passport to help keep my exit paper from accidentally slipping out.

 The transfer service from Corozal Airport to as close as we could get to our hotel in the “War Zone” (the whole street was under major construction) cost us $80 in Belize currency.

 Everyone else was already booked at the Grand Marlon Hotel.
 I decided to wing it and hope I could get an Executive King Room for a decent price on on arrival.
 Aimee booked everyone through one of the online booking services and got their rooms for $40.00 usd per night.
 When I checked on the hotel website I saw $800 pesos or $43.65 a night.
 (Currently 20 Mexican Pesos = $1.09 USD)